-- a) MIIT conducts random inspection on our factory and warehouse safety procedures every year. - b) The Commission of Science and Technology of Shandong conducted three inspections on our factory and warehouse safety procedures. - c) The Linyi Economic and Information Technology Committee conducted a total of five inspections on our factory and warehouse safety procedures. - d) Fei County Economic & Information Technology Bureau conducted a total of fifteen inspections on our factory and warehouse safety procedures.
+- a) MIIT conducts random inspection on our factory and warehouse safety procedures every year. - b) The Commission of Science and Technology of Shandong conducted four inspections on our factory and warehouse safety procedures. - c) The Linyi Economic and Information Technology Committee conducted a total of eight inspections on our factory and warehouse safety procedures. - d) The Fei County Economic & Information Technology Bureau conducted a total of seventeen inspections on our factory and warehouse safety procedures. - e) The Linyi Safety Supervising Bureau conducted a total of two inspections on our factory and warehouse safety procedures. - f) The Fei County Safety Supervising Bureau conducted a total of two inspections on our factory and warehouse safety procedures.